OmniLayer/omniwallet/design/README.md

 - We would additionally like to include a Mastercoin block-explorer on the website, so users can view transactions on the Masterchain with extensions for user-currency block-exploration.

-## Features
+## Stage 1 Features

-- [ ] Block-Explorer as currently possible with masterchain.info (TBD: Add detail)
+- [ ] Display blockchain as currently possible with masterchain.info (TBD: Add detail)
 - [ ] Extend Block-Explorer such that all MSC user-derived currencies can be displayed.
-- [ ] Allow users to create an account and associate bitcoin addresses with that account.
 - [ ] Allow users to check balances provided the appropriate private keys are stored on their local machine.
 - [ ] Allow users to send funds provided the appropriate private keys are stored on their local machine.
 (Simple send)
+- [ ] private key import/export
+- [ ] import bitcoin-qt wallets

+## Stage 2 Features

 - [ ] Web wallet in a box, ready to deploy MSC web wallet (via docker/heroku)
+- [ ] Heroku & Docker buildpacks for automatic deployments.
+See http://blog.docker.io/2013/05/heroku-buildpacks-on-docker/#more-79
+- [ ] export wallet file
+- [ ] Client-side AES wallet encryption

+## Stage 3 Features

+- [ ] Coin control and taint analysis
+- [ ] Double encryption, encrypted serverside backups
+- [ ] Allow users to create an account and associate bitcoin addresses with that account.
+- [ ] Payment notifications
+- [ ] Paper wallets
+- [ ] Offline usability, transactions

-## Core Structure
+## Design Notes

 - [ ] JS&HTML5 offline app using My-Wallet & bitcoinjs
 - [ ] Crypto provided by https://github.com/bitcoinjs/bitcoinjs-lib